gucoo/HelloCoherence/README.md

-# HelloCoherence
-Practice the simple sample
+# Practice the simple samples code